 Using bickering as a safe outlet for minor frustrations can prevent stress from building up and causing more significant relationship problems.
 It can also help you and your partner release tension and maintain emotional balance.

 There are a few things to keep in mind when bickering with your partner to make it a healthy experience.

-One of the most important parts of bickering is to listen to each other.
-If you and your partner are arguing and you are not listening to what your partner is saying, it can make the situation worse.
+One of the most important parts of bickering is listening to each other.
+If you and your partner are arguing and you are not listening to each other, it can make the situation worse.